jordonpapello-beep/portfolio-manager/README.md

 - The metrics that are tracked and/or calculated for each asset in a portfolio the user creates are: shares owned, actual money invested, latest close price for the asset, current market value of the shares owned, average price the user paid for the shares they own, current unrealized profit/loss of the asset in dollars, current unrealized profit/loss of the asset expressed as a percentage increase or decrease, and finally the portfolio allocation percentage which represents how much of the portfolio that asset makes up.
 Furthermore, Port objects have a few attributes/metadata that is kept track of in order to identify and evaluate a portfolio, which are: the portfolio's name, the date and time it was created, the date and time the portfolio was updated (assets bought, sold, or refreshed), the realized profit loss of the portfolio (P/L of any assets sold), and finally the current total profit/loss of the portfolio (realized P/L + sum(all assets' unrealized P/L)).
 All of these will be visible in the images of an example portfolio that will be supplied in this repository.

-- For the best understanding of the program and it's functionality, feel free to run the code on your own and test out making your own portfolios!
+- For the best understanding of the program and it's functionality, and to see all of the options available when buying and selling assets, feel free to run the code on your own and test out making your own portfolios!
 ---------------------------------------------------------------------------------------------------------------------------------------------------
 ### PROJECT ORDER: